South African Institute of Chartered Accountants: Future

 The profession began a long process to revise the PAA Act in the early 1990s and this process will come to fruition in 2005 when the Auditing Profession Act (Act 26 of 2005) was promulgated (the Act commenced on 1 April 2006).
-The process has been upset by a spate of international and local corporate failures, with the result that governments worldwide saw the need for regulation of auditors to be tightened up and became more involved in the process.
+The process has been upset by a spate of international and local corporate failures, with the result that governments worldwide saw the need for the regulation of auditors to be tightened up and became more involved in the process.

 Another issue that still requires the profession and SAICA's contribution is that of Transformation.
 The Thuthuka project, an initiative by SAICA to promote skills development and transformation in the CA profession, was launched in the Eastern Cape in 2002 and it was expanded to Limpopo and Kwazulu-Natal in 2004.
 This programme is providing education support to African learners and students, and seeks to uplift communities while benefiting the CA profession.
 To regulate SAICA’s efforts going forward, the Institute has now implemented a system whereby leadership issues are identified by the SAICA Board and delegated to the secretariat, so that each day SAICA adds a little more to its history.

 Confusion often arises regarding the differing roles and responsibilities of SAICA and the IRBA [previously the Public Accountants and Auditors Board (PAAB)].
 It is important to understand the roles of the two bodies.

 SAICA is a non-profit, voluntary body that provides a wide range of services to its members and associates.
 It is controlled by a Board, elected by members through regional committees, and by bodies representing the Institute's other key constituencies such as members in business (commerce and industry), large practices, small practices and ABASA.
 The IRBA is the statutory body controlling that part of the accountancy profession involved with public accountancy in the Republic of South Africa.

 It is important to stress that all entrants to the accountancy profession are subject to consistent requirements.
 Following qualification, chartered accountants entering public practice are required to register with the IRBA, whilst keeping their SAICA membership, and are governed by its regulations.
 Those qualified chartered accountants practicing outside of public practice are not subject to the jurisdiction of the IRBA, but are subject to the jurisdiction of SAICA.
 The IRBA functions in terms of the Auditing Profession Act, 2005 (Act 26 of 2005).
 Its members are appointed by the Minister of Finance and not more than 40% of the members of the IRBA Board may be registered auditors.

 The IRBA is partly funded by fees and levies payable by registered auditors and partly by the National Treasury.
 The IRBA reports annually to the Minister of Finance, who then tables the report in Parliament.